ZhijianZhou01/virusrecom/README.md

 ### 1.3.
 Or run the source code directly

-you can also directly run the source code of virusrecom without installation.
+virusrecom can also be run using the source code without installation.
 First, you should install the required python environment of virusrecom:

 ```
 pip install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple